-Projected Goal for FY 2021 - 2023:
+Projected Goal for FY 2024 - 2026:

 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-2021 642
+2024 687

-2022 636
+2025 680

-2023 630
+2026 673

-To reduce commercial motor vehicle fatality crashes by one percent each fiscal year during the 3 year period from 2021 - 2023.
-The goal each year of the FY 2021-2023 period will be based on the previous year.
-If we manage to achieve the intended goal of a one percent reduction in the number of fatality crashes then FY 2020 should see no more than 648 crashes based on the 655 that occurred in FY 2019.
-That number should then decline by an additional one percent each successive year (FY 2021 = 642, FY 2022 = 636, FY 2023 = 630).
+To reduce commercial motor vehicle fatality crashes by one percent each fiscal year during the 3-year period from 2024 - 2026.
+The goal each year of the FY 2024-2026 period will be based on the previous year.
+If we manage to achieve the intended goal of a one percent reduction in the number of fatality crashes, then FY 2023 should see no more than 694 crashes based on the 701 that occurred in FY 20232.
+That number should then decline by an additional one percent each successive year (FY 2024 = 687, FY 2025 = 680, FY 2026 = 673).

-Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2024 - 2026: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
 The Department will assign the 406 CVE troopers and 225 NAS (North American Standardized) certified HP troopers to conduct routine inspection/enforcement activities both on the roadside and at stationary inspection facilities.
 The state will utilize 144 civilian certified inspectors at facilities located on the border and the interior of Texas.